 Table 11 provides a summary of the proposed sampling frequency.
 Where practical, sampling should be undertaken on or near to the same date each month/year to allow for consistent comparison of seasonal trends.
-Sampling frequency has been determined based on the recommended number of samples and sample collection frequency specified in ANZG (2018).
+Sampling frequency for water and sediment quality has been guided by ANZG (2018).